 On February 23, 2017, the Board of Directors approved special equity awards for Mr. Miller, Mr. Wright, Mr. Daly and Mr. Renaud (as well as other executive and non-executive officers) for retention and motivational purposes during our business turnaround.
 The recipients were selected in part based on the criticality of their respective roles in executing our business turnaround strategies, the leadership characteristic these individuals have displayed and continue to display in recruiting other highly talented managers in their respective disciplines, and their efforts and performance in putting the Company on a path to sustainable profitability.
-These special equity awards consisted of both-an aggregate award of 487,000 performance-based RSUs (also referred to as PSUs) and 527,000 time-based RSUs, for an aggregate award of 1,014,000 units.
-While a portion of the performance-based RSU (PSU) grants are contingent upon stockholder approval of the Amended 2016 Plan (Proposal 5), all of the RSU grants are contingent upon stockholder approval of the Amended 2016 Plan.
-The PSUs are aligned with stockholder value creation interests because the PSUs will vest, if at all, only upon the certification, after fiscal 2020, by the Compensation Committee of the satisfaction of the annual and cumulative Earnings Before Interest, Taxes, Depreciation and Amortization "EBITDA" performance conditions over the three fiscal years commencing with fiscal 2018.
+These special equity awards consisted of both an aggregate award of 487,000 performance-based RSUs (also referred to as PSUs) and 527,000 time-based RSUs, for an aggregate award of 1,014,000 units.
+While a portion of the performance based RSU (PSU) grants are contingent upon stockholder approval of the Amended 2016 Plan (Proposal 5), all of the RSU grants are contingent upon stockholder value creation interests because the PSUs will vest, if at all, only upon the certification, after fiscal 2020, by the Compensation Committee of the satisfaction of the annual and cumulative Earnings Before Interest, Taxes, Depreciation and Amortization "EBITDA" performance conditions over the three fiscal years commencing with fiscal 2018.
 Further, a "Total Shareholder Return" modifier could be applied to the PSUs based upon a comparison of the Company's stock price in February 2017 and February 2020.
-Contingent upon stockholder approval of the Amended 2016 Plan, tThe RSUs will vest in three equal installments over a three-year period, the first installment vesting on the first anniversary of the award date; the second installment vesting on the second anniversary of the award date; and the third installment vesting on the third anniversary of the award date.
-These special equity awards are intended at this time to cover those prospective annual equity grants that Mr. Miller, Mr. Wright, Mr. Daly, Mr. Renaud, and the other special equity award recipients would have received in each of fiscal 2018, fiscal 2019, and fiscal 2020.
-Of the total 1,014,000 special equity award grants, 58,000 PSUs and 258,000 RSUs, in each case granted to Mr. Miller, are contingent upon stockholder approval of the Amended 2016 Plan (Proposal 5).
-For more information, see section captioned "Special Equity Awards in Fiscal 2018."
+Contingent upon stockholder approval of the Amended 2016 Plan, the RSUs will vest in three equal installments over a three-year period, the first installment vesting on the first anniversary of the award date; the second installment vesting on the second anniversary of the award date, these special equity awards are intended at this time to cover those prospective annual equity grants that Mr. Miller, Mr. Wright, Mr. Daly, Mr. Renaud, and the other special equity award serin thede